yijisoo/yijisoo.github.io/_drafts/2020-1-6-Indistractable.md

 I also met with Toss PM, and their work culture is quite interesting.
 The nature of their incredible speed comes from a strong delegation to each leader, and the leader is fully supported by its team.
 It is in line with removing the distraction.
 One thing I found interesting was that they operate in a silo.
 Each silo is largely independent from each other, so that they can make all the decision to move forward.
 Can we have the system like that?
 Can we get rid of quality assurance team?
 That is the main question.

+In order to teach kids away from devices, we need to focus on people and relationship.